This Small City Made a Huge Promise That’s Keeping Hope Alive

 Courtesy Kalamazoo Public Schools

-Editor’s Note: Kalamazoo, Michigan, was selected as one of Reader’s Digest’s Nicest Places in America.
+Editor’s Note: Kalamazoo, Michigan, was selected as one of Reader’s Digest’s Nicest Places in America in 2018.
 Meet the winner, find out how the finalists were selected, and hear from our chief judge, Robin Roberts.

 With student loan debt in America reaching a whopping $1.5 trillion in 2018, politicians across the political spectrum and the country are fighting over how much college should cost and who should pay for it.
 The one special place where that’s not an issue: Kalamazoo, Michigan.